python-caldav/caldav/docs/source/index.rst

   $ python setup.py nosetests

+Note that there is a big bug in the functional tests; if the test suite is run in parallell towards the same servers/principals, some tests will fail or raise exceptions, and this may very well happen if multiple developers runs the tests at the same time.
+This hasn't been a problem so far.

 It will run some unit tests and some functional tests against two public caldav servers, one dedicated baikal server hosted by Tobias Brox, and the official SoGO demo server.
 You may add your own private